kuzudb/kuzudb.github.io/docs/client-apis/cpp-api/database.md

 ---
 Create a database configutation.
 - databasePath: path to database files.
 If the path doesn't not exist, a new database will be created at the given path.
 - inMemoryMode: is the database should be created as an in-memory database.
-Default set to false.
+Kùzu is a disk-based system.
+Setting a database as in memory when constructing DatabaseConfig only ensures that the pages of your database files will be kept in the system's buffer pool.

 ### SystemConfig(uint64_t bufferPoolSize = StorageConfig::DEFAULT_BUFFER_POOL_SIZE)
 ---
 Create a system configuration
 - bufferPoolSize: size of buffer pool in bytes.
 Default set to 16MB.
+This is set to a very low size to make the tests run faster when developing.
+You should override this and set to a larger size when working with large databases.

 ### Database(const DatabaseConfig& databaseConfig)
 ---